gotlium/antigate/README.rst

     >>> from antigate import AntiGate
     >>> print AntiGate('API-KEY', 'captcha.jpg')

-if you want send abuse to do not matching result, use ``abuse`` method.
+If you wish to complain about a mismatch results, use ``abuse`` method.

 **Example:**